Korana bridge killings: Background

+In 1988-89, a series of street protests dubbed anti-bureaucratic revolutions by supporters of Serbian leader Slobodan Milošević succeeded in overthrowing the government of the Socialist Republic of Montenegro, as well as the governments of the Serbian autonomous provinces of Vojvodina and Kosovo, replacing their leaders with Milošević allies.
+As a result, the western Yugoslav republics of Slovenia and Croatia turned against Milošević.
+On 8 July 1989, a large Serb nationalist rally was held in Knin, during which banners threatening a Yugoslav People's Army (Jugoslovenska narodna armija; JNA) intervention in Croatia, as well as Chetnik iconography, were displayed.

 In April–May 1990, Franjo Tuđman's right-wing, pro-independence Croatian Democratic Party (Hrvatska demokratska zajednica; HDZ) triumphed in Croatia's first free multi-party elections.
 The HDZ's election victory caused consternation amongst much of the Croatian Serb population, who likened the resurgence of Croatian nationalism to the return of the fascist Ustaše regime which ruled the Axis puppet state known as the Independent State of Croatia during World War II.
-This, in turn, fed a rise in Serbian nationalism in many Croatian Serb communities, which was encouraged by the government of the Socialist Republic of Serbia, led by Slobodan Milošević.
+This, in turn, fed a rise in Serbian nationalism in many Croatian Serb communities, which was encouraged by the government of the Socialist Republic of Serbia, led by Milošević.
 On 21 December 1990, representatives of the Serb Democratic Party in Croatia proclaimed the establishment of three "Serbian Autonomous Oblasts": SAO Krajina, SAO Western Slavonia and SAO Eastern Slavonia, Baranja and Western Syrmia.